sidney-eliot/3d-artists-handbook/content/workflow-between-zbrush-and-blender.md

 #### GoB Workflow
 - [[#A Great Workflow Example]]

-#### Important Things to Understand about Zbrush for Proper Use of GoB
+#### Important Things to Understand about ZBrush for Proper Use of GoB
 - [[#General Things to Be Aware Of]]
 - [[#Units/ Size]]
 - [[#World Center (Primary and Secondary Center Points)]]